hiweller/hiweller.github.io/_pages/cv.md

 2019 – Present
 :   **PhD candidate, Ecology and Evolutionary Biology**
   Brown University (Providence, RI)
-    ^*Thesis: How much does functional morphology matter to the evolution of mouthbrooding?*^
+    *Thesis: How much does functional morphology matter to the evolution of mouthbrooding?*

 2017 – 2019
 :   **Transitional M.Sc., Ecology and Evolutionary Biology**
   Brown University (Providence, RI)
-   ^*Thesis: How do feeding adaptations influence the convergent evolution of mouthbrooding?*^
+   *Thesis: How do feeding adaptations influence the convergent evolution of mouthbrooding?*

 2012 – 2016
 :   **Honors B.Sc., Biology**
   University of Chicago (Chicago, IL)
-   ^*Thesis: Winnowing in the eartheater cichlids*^
+   *Thesis: Winnowing in the eartheater cichlids*

 Peer-reviewed publications
 --------------------------